TekuConcept/ImpactSockets/README.md

 ## External Libraries
 While one of the primary goals of this library is to be self contained, requiring only the C++ standard library, there are some critical features like security that need to be delegated elsewhere.

-- _GnuTLS_ for Transparent Layer Security.
-Optional for all security enabled protocols.
-As of this writing, GnuTLS uses the LGPLv2.1 software license, which is compatible with the license(s) provided for ImpactSockets.
+- _GnuTLS_ for protocol Transparent Layer Security.
+- _LibUV_ for quick and convenient event-loop systems with additional support for timers and cross-platform event-polling.

 ___